Nauskit/MERN-Restaurant/README.md

-This project was insired by React Todo List App Tutorial - uild A Food Store Using ReactJS (https://www.youtube.com/watch?v=KDHTkUDAOyg&t=304s)
+This project was insired by Food Store Using ReactJS Tutorial - uild A Food Store Using ReactJS (https://www.youtube.com/watch?v=KDHTkUDAOyg&t=304s)